 God sees things as the truly are; people interpret.

-At its heart, the tension here is between claims that are absolute and verification that is (and indeed, necessarily is) down to finite individuals who assess in light of limited faculties and personal experiences.
+At its heart, the tension here is between claims that are ultimate in nature yet whose verification is necessarily down to finite individuals endowed with limited faculties, perspectives and experiences.

 I think that they have.

 In my last post I equated this betrayal with idolatry.
 For in their efforts to protect against relativism regarding the Bible’s truth claims, many Christians contend not to need to interpret (“maybe you interpret the Bible, but I just read what’s there”) or to interpret flawlessly (“my interpretations are right; theirs are wrong”).
-They profess to access the Bible’s claims and truth value absolutely, or with certainty—seeing and knowing things as only God can.
+They profess to access the Bible’s claims and truth value absolutely, or with certainty.
+Yet this amounts to seeing and knowing things as only God can.
 And professing equality with God is idolatry.

 But there’s more.